Young Driver Safety

 Summer is often referred to as the 100 Deadliest Days due to the increased crashes and fatalities among Young Drivers.

-Approximately 56 percent of all young drivers involved in crashes were male.
-Young male drivers were killed in over three-quarters of fatal crashes involving young drivers.
-Females passengers were injured at a higher rate (nearly 60 percent) than male passengers in young driver-involved crashes.
+Approximately 58 percent of all young drivers involved in crashes and 83 percent of those killed, are male.
+Female passengers were injured at a higher rate (nearly 60 percent) than male passengers in young driver-involved crashes.

 Rules of the Road for Young Drivers